Killing of Geetha Angara: Accident

 In May 2006, over a year after Angara's death, it was reported that some of the investigators had begun to consider the possibility that it was in fact an accident.
 They had contacted Scottish forensic pathologist Derrick Pounder of the University of Dundee, one of the few experts in the field of drownings, particularly those that occur in cold water.
 His research has found that in a small percentage of such cases, the victim experiences bruising on the neck and petechiae on the eyeballs that closely mimics injuries otherwise seen as strong indicators of premortem strangulation.

 Pounder never examined Angara's body (and could not have, since it had been cremated shortly after her death in accordance with Hindu funerary traditions), nor any of the records from the autopsy.
-County prosecutor Avigliano noted that five medical examiners in Passaic County, who had had access to the body and records, had all agreed that the death was a homicide; but that belief was not unanimous among those who had been part of the initial investigation.
+County prosecutor Avigliano noted that five medical examiners in Passaic County, who had had access to the body and records, had all agreed that the death was a homicide, but that belief was not unanimous among those who had been part of the initial investigation.

 The county's chief homicide detective Wood retired in 2006 after having worked on the Angara case for 18 months.
-By the time of the third anniversary of Angara's death, he had come to believe, in part after considering Pounder's research, that the case was an accident, the result of negligence rather than malice.
+By the time of the third anniversary of Angara's death, he had come to believe, in part after considering Pounder's research, that the case was an accident resulting from negligence rather than an act of malice.
 He said that the plate may have been removed before Angara came to the room where it was.